-Whilst studying Chinese ceramics at Art School, Horace Wain, Carlton Ware's designer and decorating manager, (roughly between 1913-1922), will have seen many illustrations of Oriental porcelains.
-In the early 1900s, several authoritative tomes were published about old and esteemed Chinese pottery, testament to how en vogue Chinese designs had become at that time.
+Whilst studying Chinese ceramics at art school, Horace Wain—Carlton Ware’s designer and decorating manager (active roughly between 1913 and 1922)—would have seen many illustrations of Oriental porcelains.
+In the early 1900s, several authoritative tomes were published on old and esteemed Chinese pottery, a testament to how en vogue Chinese designs had become at the time.
 Indeed, around the turn of the century, the term “Chinamania” was used to describe their popularity.

-The rooster or cockerel is an honoured creature in China and is the tenth sign of the Chinese zodiac much portrayed on Oriental porcelain and consequently replicated by Wain.
-Aside from seeing illustrations of such portrayals, Wain may also have seen examples in local private collections or perhaps in the local Hanley Museum or even at the Victoria and Albert Museum in South Kensington in London, which, in 1909, had been bequeathed a large collection of Chinese antiquities which once catalogued was placed on display in 1911.
+The rooster, or cockerel, is an honoured creature in China and the tenth sign of the Chinese zodiac.
+It is frequently depicted on Oriental porcelain and was consequently replicated by Wain.
+In addition to viewing illustrations of such portrayals, Wain may also have encountered examples in local private collections, at the Hanley Museum, or at the Victoria and Albert Museum in South Kensington, London.
+In 1909, the V&A was bequeathed a large collection of Chinese antiquities, which—once catalogued—was placed on display in 1911.

 Click or tap on the image above to enlarge.